RedbudCoop/Redbud-Constitution/constitution/redbud_constitution.md

 See the Bylaws of Von Cramm, Inc for a more complete description of these duties.
 The compensation for the two stewards includes no house job, no cooking, no HIP, and 3/4 off rent for a single room<sup>15</sup>.
 Stewards are elected for a year.<sup>16</sup>

 ## Treasurer
-Neither Von Cramm Cooperative, Inc. nor Von Cramm Hall can operate without sufficient funds.
-Making sure those funds are available and are used wisely is chiefly the responsibility of the Treasurer of Von Cramm.
+Neither Redbud Cooperative, Inc. nor Von Cramm Hall can operate without sufficient funds.
+Making sure those funds are available and are used wisely is chiefly the responsibility of the Treasurer of Redbud.
 It is a responsibility not to be taken lightly.
-The duties of Treasurer of Von Cramm are primarily:
+The duties of Treasurer of Redbud are primarily:
 1. To assure the smooth financial operation of the House
-2. To monitor and pay all legitimate bills owed by Von Cramm
+2. To monitor and pay all legitimate bills owed by Redbud
 3. To act as liaison with Cornell University's Campus Life office in
 *  Establishing rents
 *  Billing residents through the University Bursar system, and
 *  Collecting funds from Campus Life
-4. To maintain accurate records of all income and expenses of Von Cramm
+4. To maintain accurate records of all income and expenses of Redbud
 5. To prepare biannual financial reports for the Board of Directors
 6. To calculate rent requirements and prepare the next year’s budget by late November
 7. To present the budget to the membership for discussion
 8. To provide SMC with monthly reports of all financial transactions
 9. To act as liaison with SMC in preparing quarterly financial statements and annual taxes.
-10. To coordinate Von Cramm’s efforts to maintain charitable actions and donations through VC Cares, an effort established in 2011, and/or involvement in the Inter Cooperative Union (ICU).
+10. To coordinate Redbud’s efforts to maintain charitable actions and donations through VC Cares, an effort established in 2011, and/or involvement in the Inter Cooperative Union (ICU).
 The House must vote on what the treasurer’s project should be at the beginning of each semester.
 The treasurer must coordinate with the SHOC to host the VC Cares event.
 Even if the Treasurer is part of the ICU, the house may vote for another house member to be an ICU Rep.<sup>17</sup>,<sup>29</sup>
 11. To purchase house gift (see Section VII.
 “Gift Account”).<sup>18</sup>
 See the Bylaws of Von Cramm, Inc and the Treasurer's Handbook by Jim Moss and Dave Burchfield for a more complete description of these duties.